rosekelly6400/Project2-Stream-Compaction/README.md

 ![](img/scangraph.png)

+NOTE: The graph only shows up to 33554432 to allow the shape of the curve in lower numbers of elements to be visible.

 | # of Elements	| CPU |	GPU Naive	| GPU Naive Shared Mem |	Work Efficient |	Work Efficient Shared Mem |	Thrust  |
 | ------------- | ------------- | ------------- | ------------- | ------------- |------------- | ------------- |
 |32768	|0.047	|0.300672|	0.227616|	0.233568|	0.131968|	0.988544|